AU-CDS/assignment-3---rnns-for-text-generation-Emma-Marie/README.md

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-c66648af7eb3fe8bc4f294546bfd86ef473780cde1dea487d3c4ff354943c9ae.svg)](https://classroom.github.com/online_ide?assignment_repo_id=10586695&assignment_repo_type=AssignmentRepo)
 # Assignment 3 - Language modelling and text generation using RNNs

+## 1. Contribution
+I have developed the code for the two main scripts for this assignment without other contributors.
+In the two main scripts I use some functions from the script ```required_functions.py``` in the ```utils``` folder.
+These functions were provided by my teacher Ross and used during class.

-## Purpose
+## 2. Description
-In this assignment, I will make use of TensorFlow so build a recurrent neural network model for NLP.
-The model is trained on the ```New York Times comments```  data set.
-The model can be used to generate new newspaper comments based on predictions of which word are most likely to follow the former word.
+In this assignment, I will use ```TensorFlow``` to build a recurrent neural network model for NLP.
+The model is trained on the ```New York Times comments``` dataset.
+The model can be used to generate new newspaper comments based on predictions of which word are most likely to follow the former.

-## Scripts
+## 3. Methods
-This project consists of two scripts, which can both be found in the ```src```folder:

-1) The first script ```RNN_model.py``` loads and prepares the data, and train and save the model.
-The preparetion consists of creating a corpus of only the csv files with comments (and not articles), tokenizing the texts, turn the texts into numerical output, and pad the outputs to give them the same length.
-The trained model is saved in the ```out``` folder as well as the tokenizer.
-The model is mostly a proof of concept (see 'Notes on the model').
-The name of the model includes the numeric value of the max_sequence_len variable, which is needed in the script text_generator.py.
-This value is isolated in text_generator.py using regex, and then assigned to a max_sequence_len in this script.
+This assignment consists of two scripts, which can be found in the ```src``` folder.
+The first script is ```RNN_model.py```.
+It loads and prepares the data and trains and saves a RNN model.
+The preparation consists of creating a corpus of the csv files with comments, tokenizing the comments, turning them into numerical output, and pad the outputs to give them the same length.
+Then the RNN model is set up and trained on the dataset, and the trained model is saved in the models folder as well as the tokenizer.
+The name of the saved model includes the numeric values of the max_sequence_len variable, which is needed in the script text_generator.py.

-2) The second script ```text_generator.py``` loads in the model and uses it to generate new comments.
-The generated comment is based on two arguments parsed through the commandline.
-The arguments are the begining word and the length of the generated text (number of words after beginning word).
+The second script is called ```text_generator.py```.
+The script loads the trained model and uses it to generate new newspaper comments.
+The value of the variable max_sequence_len is extracted from the name of the model using regex.
+The generated comment is based on the three arguments parsed through the command line.
+The arguments are the beginning word and the length of the generated comment.

-## Data
+## 4. Data
-The data which is used to train the model is the ```New York Times comments```  data set.
-It consists of information about the comments, which have been made on New York Times articles in the period January-May 2017 and Januari-April 2018.
+The data used for training the model is the ```New York Times comments``` dataset.
+It consists of information about the comments, which have been made on New York Times articles in the period January-May 2017 and January-April 2018.

-Before running the script, you must download the data set through Kaggle and place it in the ```in``` folder and call it "news_data".
-The data can be downloaded (503 MB) here: https://www.kaggle.com/datasets/aashita/nyt-comments?select=ArticlesApril2017.cs

-Note that the data consists of two csv files, one for each article and one for the comments made on the given article.
 The data consists of over 2 million comments with 34 features.

-__NB:__ make sure not to push the data to GitHub, because of the size of the data files.

-## How to run the scripts
-- Download the data set from Kaggle and put it in the ```in``` folder.
-Call the data "news_data" or remember to change the file path, if you give it another name.
-- Begin by running the RNN_model.py:
+Note that the dataset consists of 18 csv files, 9 with articles and 9 with comments.
+For this assignment only the csvs with comments are used.

+### 4.1 Get the data
+Before running the script, please download the dataset (503 MB) through Kaggle: https://www.kaggle.com/datasets/aashita/nyt-comments?select=ArticlesApril2017.cs.
+Name the dataset “news_data” and place it in the ```in``` folder.

+## 5. Usage

+### 5.1 Prerequisites
+For the scripts to run properly, please install Python 3 and Bash.
+The code for this assignment is created and tested using the app “Coder Python 1.73.1” on Ucloud.sdu.dk.
+The final step it to clone the GitHub repository on your own device.

+### 5.2 Install packages
-    - run "bash setup.sh" from the commandline to create a virtual environment and install the required packages.
+To install the required packages, run the command “bash setup.sh” from the command line.
+The command creates a virtual environment and installs the packages from requirements.txt in it:

+        bash setup.sh

+### 5.3 Run the scripts
-    - run "bash run.sh" from the commandline to activate the virtual environment, run the code, and deactivate the environment.
+The script ```RNN_model.py``` is run with the comment “bash run.sh” from the command line.
+The command activates the virtual environment, run the script, and deactivates the environment:

-- Then run the text_generator.py:
+		bash run.sh

-    - Firstly, activate the virtual environment manually by running "source ./tensorflow_env/bin/activate" from the command line.
+To run the script ```text_generator.py```, two steps must be followed.
+First, you have to manually activate the virtual environment by running the command “source ./tensorflow_env/bin/activate” from the command line:

+        source ./tensorflow_env/bin/activate

-    - Secondly, run the text_generator.py from the commandline by typing "python3 src/text_generator.py --filename ```write filename```-- start_word ```write word```--length ```write an int number```".
-The filename is the name of the model trained in the RNN_model.py script.
-The start_word a self chosen word which should be the first word of the generated text.
-The length is a number indicating how many words you wish to follow your chosen word in the generated text.
+Then, run the command “python3 src/text_generator.py --filename --start_word --length”.
+The filename argument is the name of the model trained in the RNN_model.py.
+This argument is necessary, because the max_sequence_len is extracted from the model’s name in the generator script.
+The start_word argument is the word which you wish to be the first word of the generated piece of text.
+The length argument is the number of words you wish to follow your chosen word in the generated piece of text.
+If no number is specified,  the default length is 10 words, and 10 us also used in the example below:

+        python3 src/text_generator.py --filename rnn-model_seq280.keras --start_word female --length 10

-## Descussion of results
+## 6. Descussion of results
-The data set is very large, and I had to train my model on a smaller sample to be able to train it without ucloud killing the run.
-I created a repo called test_data consisting of two of the csv's and did a random sample picking 100 comments.
+The datatset is very large, and I had to train my model on a smaller sample to be able to train it without Ucloud killing the run.
+The model is only trained on 100 sampled comments, and it is therefore rather a proof of concept than an actual well performing model.
+This means, that the generated text isn’t as convincing as it would be, if the model were trained on a larger data sample.
-I also only set the epochs in the model to 100, to make the model train faster.
-The epochs could be given a bigger value for the model to make more accurate predictions.
-My model is therefore rather a __proof of concept__ than an actually well performing model.

-## Utils
-In the ```utils``` folder there is a script called ```requirement_functions.py```, which are imported into my two main scripts.
-The functions in this requirement_functions.py script was developed by my teacher Ross, and we used them in class.

-## References
+## 7. References
 "New York Times Comments", New York Times, Kaggle: https://www.kaggle.com/datasets/aashita/nyt-comments